 - Do not take anti-inflammatory medicines, such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve).
 They may make your symptoms worse.
 Do not take any other medicines or herbal products without talking to your doctor first.

 - Avoid foods that make your symptoms worse.
 These might include milk, alcohol, high-fiber foods, or spicy foods.
+It may help to keep a diary of foods that make symptoms worse.

 - Drink liquid meal replacements if your doctor recommends them.
 These are high in calories and contain vitamins and minerals.
 Severe symptoms may make it hard for your body to absorb vitamins and minerals.